TUFF STONE TOWNS

 Overnight in Dilijan.

-DAY 7 • Sevan
+DAY 7 • HOLIDAYS IN SOVIET SANATORIUMS

 Overnight in Yerevan.

-DAY 8 • FAREWELL TO ARMENIA
+DAY 9 • FAREWELL TO THE MOUNTAINS

 After enjoying a last Armenian meal together, we'll take care of your transfer to Yerevan International Airport.